Amon G. Carter Stadium: Renovation/Reconstruction

 In August 2010, TCU announced a $105 million renovation of the west side and north end zone of Amon G. Carter Stadium to better enhance football fans' experience, upgrade amenities, and transform the historic Fort Worth icon into the "Camden Yards" of collegiate football stadiums.

 The planned renovation quickly expanded into a rebuild of the entire stadium above ground level, and partially below.
 Only the below-ground-level playing field and lower seating bowl were retained.
 Everything else, including much of the subterranean infrastructure, was rebuilt.
 The West-side stands were imploded on December 5, 2010, and the East-side stands were demolished during the early winter 2011.
 The stadium reconstruction was funded completely by donor support (no bonds or debt).
 The project was fully completed in 2012 at a total cost of $164 million.

 In 2019 the stadium underwent an additional $118 million East side expansion.

 Features

 Attendance

-The highest ever recorded attendance at Amon G. Carter was 50,307, which occurred in 2009 against the University of Utah.
+The highest ever recorded attendance at Amon G. Carter was 53,294, which occurred in the 2023 season opener against Colorado.

 The 2012 home season was the first time an entire season was sold out at Amon G. Carter Stadium.